May 30th 2019

-Key Takeaways from Building a Brilliant Candidate Experience
+Key Takeaways from Tempo Talks: How to Build a Brilliant Candidate Experience

 Thank you to everyone that attended the latest installment of Tempo Talks.
 It was a fantastic evening full of interesting and insightful discussion around the importance of candidate experience, how to create an engaging candidate experience and examples of what great looks like.